-We have rounded up five of the best-rated light therapy boxes and lamps for seasonal affective disorder and we hope that you will make the choice to beat your mood disorder without harsh medicines or hypnosis.
+We have rounded up five of the best-rated light therapy boxes and lamps for Seasonal Affective Disorder and we hope that you will make the choice to beat your mood disorder without harsh medicines or hypnosis.
 It may sound silly, but the results of these remarkable products is undeniable!

 Table of Contents